How to Make Pumpkin Cookies with a Flower Cutter

 Autumn is a time of year to go outside and enjoy nature’s display of gorgeous colors and celebrate the harvest.
 My little town knows how to celebrate by hosting several fall festivals and craft shows.
 My goal each fall is to visit all of them.
 I love the beautiful fall colors but the reason I go is to find inspiration.
 You don’t have to look very hard to see cookie inspiration.

 This year I went with my hubby and grandson.
-It was different because we were strongly encouraged (by a very determined 3 year old) to visit the “kid” section.
+It was different because we were strongly encouraged (by a very determined 3-year-old) to visit the “kid” section.
 It was full of bounce houses and had a pretty neat petting zoo and lots of crafts for kids.
-I normally wouldn’t have visited that part of the festival because well, I am not a kid.
-I like to walk around and look at the craft vendors and bee booth.
+I normally wouldn’t have visited that part of the festival because well, I am not a kid and I like to walk around and look at the craft vendors and bee booth.

 I am glad we went to the kid section because it had the cutest little pumpkin patch I have ever seen.
 There were big pumpkins mixed in the little pumpkin that the kids could walk through pick the one they wanted.
 As I stood there and looked around I knew I had to make pumpkins cookies with a little twist.